Bermuda's legendary Triangle does not deter visitors from taking advantage of air travel

 Carry-On Luggage

 • Do not wrap presents you plan to carry with you.
 If the package sets off a detector, security officials will be forced to unwrap, and may damage, the present.
+It is best to mail them ahead to your destination.

 Airport Security